 UNC Alcohol Research Center

-MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL ADDICTION
+MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL USE DISORDER

 Information Dissemination Core

-Primary Investigator: Dr. Donita Robinson
+Contact Primary Investigator: Dr. Donita Robinson

-The UNC ARC continues to be a regional and national resource in alcohol pathology that exactly fits the NIAAA criteria for a Comprehensive Alcohol Research Center, due in part to the exceptional activities of the Information Dissemination Core.
+The UNC-ARC is a regional and national resource in alcohol pathology that exactly fits the NIAAA criteria for a Comprehensive Alcohol Research Center, due in part to the exceptional activities of the Information Dissemination Core.
 Our strategic collaborative partnerships for the dissemination of scientific insight on alcohol drinking across the lifespan optimize our impact on public knowledge and health.